jameselliothart/resume/JamesHartResume.md

   </span>
 </p>

-- Enhanced and supported microservice-based commodities market data management applications for Oil, Emissions, and Natural Gas desks, ensuring data accuracy and availability to downstream Risk and PnL systems
+- Designed and developed scalable and resilient microservice-based systems for commodities market data management contributing to continual, iterative improvements for multiple trading desks
-- Developed curve marking features that eliminated dependency on spreadsheets, improving data integrity and user efficiency
+- Executed software solutions for curve marking features that eliminated dependency on spreadsheets, improving data integrity and user efficiency
-- Led the successful transition of the Emissions and Natural Gas desks from spreadsheets to a robust price curve marking application, resulting in increased efficiency and data accuracy
+- Performed technical troubleshooting for and led the successful transition of key trading desks from spreadsheets to a robust price curve marking application, resulting in increased efficiency and data accuracy
 - Mentored junior team members in best practices for modern software engineering, fostering a collaborative and innovative team culture
-- Improved system architecture to provide real-time data tracking through downstream systems, increasing transparency and reducing data errors by 20%
+- Developed visualizations and reporting for real-time data tracking through downstream systems, increasing transparency in service of continuous improvement of the curve marking application
-- Designed and implemented a feature for same-day curve initialization, streamlining processes and eliminating the need for overnight processing
+- Created secure code for same-day curve initialization, allowing synchronous downstream system use and eliminating the need for overnight processing
 - **Tools**: Python (Quartz), React/Redux, AMPS Messaging, BofA NoSQL DB, ITRS, Bitbucket, Jenkins

 <div class="job-title">Software Engineer II</div>